Murray918/Intro-react-part-2/README.md

 In React, every component will have props.
 We can use props to take in data from "parent" components.

 Because state can change, we want to have as few components holding their state as possible.
-Only the most parent component should be responsible for fetching data and holding it in its state.
-That parent component should then distribute that data downward to its child components.
+Only the most parent component (Container Component) should be responsible for fetching data and holding it in its state.
+That parent component (Container) should then distribute that data downward to its child components (often presentational components).

 This is sensical.
 For example, with the video list and video list items...